christianb3ll/kanji-buddy/readme.md

 ## Runnning the App
 No additional steps are required to run the app.
 The app saves users Kanji data locally.
 No account or API credentials are necessary.
+The app can be run from the Expo Publish link here: [Expo Publish](https://snack.expo.dev/@piiego/kanji-buddy)

 ### Expo Snack
 Whilst the project compiles and runs for both IOS and Android, the use of SVG graphics requires dependencies that are incompatible with Expo Snack